 He is renowned for his heroism exacted in enemy territory; rescuing a stranded U.S. Navy pilot; and pushing the A-10 aircraft past its known tested limits.
 For these military accomplishments, Major General Johnson received one of the military’s highest honors— the Air Force Cross.
 The award was presented to him in a ceremony at the Myrtle Beach Air Force Base in 1991.

-His superior orchestration of the rescue, leadership, and maneuvering of aircraft ensured the success of the survivors.
-A rescue of this magnitude was also the first of its kind for the A-10— and Paul set a new record, bringing the highest credit to himself as well as the United States Air Force.
+His superior orchestration of maneuvering of aircraft and leadership of his team was the difference between life and death for the F-14 crew.
+A rescue of this magnitude was also the first of its kind for the A-10.
+Paul set a new record— bringing the highest credit to himself as well as the United States Air Force.

 Paul also acted as commander of the 355th Fighter Group at Myrtle Beach from 2008-2010.
 His other awards include: Defense Superior Service Medal; Legion of Merit; Distinguished Flying Cross; Bronze Star; Defense Meritorious Service Medal; Meritorious Service Medal; and Air Medal.